olivierlambert/talks/LCon15/talk.md

 # No fear!

-#### It's more a matter of workflow and human relationship than technology
+#### It's more a matter of workflow and human relationships than technology

 #### Take your time!
 Remember how much time to master Virtual Machines?